charmockridge/FootageTool/README.md

 ## Updates, Fixes and Patch Notes
 * Updated README.md
+* FFmpeg and FFprobe path change
+* Minor update to the program's UI
 * Changed program language from Python 3.7.3 to C# .NET Framework 4.7.2 Windows Forms Application, therefore no longer using the Tkinter module
 * Changed the module used for rendering from PyMovie to FFmpeg